programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 - At least one image downloaded to your local computer, not copyrighted by someone else
 - A strong Internet connection

+Note that all screenshots in this lesson were taken on a MacBook, though these methods will work on any OS.
+Throughout this lesson, I will be using a downloaded photo of my cat as an example.
 If you're looking for an image for this lesson, you can use the [Creative Commons Search Portal](https://search.creativecommons.org/) to search for CC licensed images.

-Note that all of these methods rely on tools and workflows created by IIIF Technical Coordinator [Glen Robson](https://github.com/glenrobson).
+All of these methods rely on tools and workflows created by IIIF Technical Coordinator [Glen Robson](https://github.com/glenrobson).
 Methods get progressively harder and more intensive as you go through this lesson.

 ### What is IIIF?